ying14/yingtools2/examples/exercises.md

     stay for each patient.
 This is calculated as `discharge.day-admit.day+1`.

-4. Create a column called `has.leukemia` which is `TRUE` the patient’s primary diagnosis is leukemia, and `FALSE` otherwise.
+4. Create a column called `has.leukemia` which is `TRUE` if the patient’s primary diagnosis is leukemia, and `FALSE` otherwise.

 5. Keep these columns: `Patient_ID`, `agebmt`, `sex`, `bmt.cord`,
-    `los`, `has.leukemia` … remove everything else.
+    `los`, and `has.leukemia` … remove everything else.

 <!-- -->